drasseltv/django-auth/README.md

 ##### 3. after use postman and follow the following screenshot

 ![alt](img/postmanget.png)
+if it says `only for logged in users' it means you're logged in successfully!

 ### If you're running into issues:
 contact me on [twitter](https://www.twitter.com/harshsahu97/)